margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's a day to do something new
 It's an infinite day
 My whole life is a day under the Sun

+It's a new day to choose to love and love within your heart There are people everywhere loving and to love

 <br>